Home > Become a Notary > How to Become a Utah Notary

 Within thirty days of a name change, you must provide the lieutenant governor with the following:

-• A bond policy rider - to obtain a rider, you must contact your insurance company and request a bond rider that will reflect both the previous and new notary name
+• A bond policy rider.
+To obtain a rider, you must contact your insurance company and request a bond rider that will reflect both your previous and new notary name.

-• A copy of the document that changes your name (marriage certificate, divorce decree, etc.)
+• A copy of the document reflecting the changes to your name (marriage certificate, divorce decree, etc.).

 Lieutenant Governor’s Office